R3BRootGroup/sofia/trim/README.md

 # Triple-MUSIC

 Today (May 2020), due to the COVID-19 pandemia, the refurbishment of the Triple-MUSIC is still pending.
-Therefore, the analysis is developped in order to deal either with the "triangular" shape anodes or with the "rectangular" shape anodes.
+Therefore, the analysis is developed in order to deal either with the "triangular" shape anodes or with the "rectangular" shape anodes.
 Only some calibration parameters will remain to 0 or 1 default value, in case of triangular shape.

 # Geometry